Celebrate the Winter Solstice with Facts, Folklore, and More!

 Equinoxes

 You may also be familiar with the term “equinox.”
-In the spring (March) and the fall (September), the Sun’s path bring it directly above Earth’s equator.
+In the spring (March) and the fall (September), the Sun’s path brings it directly above Earth’s equator.
 Equinox means “equal,” as day and night on the equinoxes are of roughly equal length.

 The Winter Solstice is the shortest day of the year.
 Is it also the coldest?

 The day of the winter solstice is the shortest day of the year, which means that it’s the day in which we experience the least amount of daylight.
-Logically, it would make sense to assume that this is also the coldest day of the year, since we are exposed to less warmth-giving sunlight on this day than at any other time.
+Logically, it would make sense to assume that this is also the coldest day of the year since we are exposed to less warmth-giving sunlight on this day than at any other time.
 But this is not true.

 Is the Winter Solstice really the start of winter?